orange-cloudfoundry/logs-service-broker/README.md

 }
 ```

-You define parsing key as follow:
+You can define a parsing key as follows:

 ```yaml
 parsing_keys: